 Keene’s Advantages and Opportunities

 It’s not all doom and gloom – the future is bright here in Keene.
 Here are some already existing advantages as well as a few activist opportunities.
-Of course, you can always create your own opportunities and activists that like your idea may join you!
-Get in on the ground floor of the peaceful evolution in Keene!
+Of course, you can always create your own opportunities and activists that like your idea may join you.

 - Voluntarists, Agorists, and Free Marketeers will find a number of like-minded individuals in Keene.
 The voluntarist viewpoint is the core of the activist community in Keene.